 While sitting on the couch next to him I asked more questions including the scar on his wrist.It was a wide scar and looked like he was burnt at one time.He told me that was from a hot barrel of a machine gun.He rested the barrel on his wrist while running and firing at the same time.I didn't really understand but later realized what heroic actions he took.The scar on his wrist in addition to the long scar on the very top of his head represented his actions that received his first Silver Star.

 This draft is the first few pages of my book.
-The information is pulled together from historical information and the stories told to me by my grandpa as a young child up until I was 19 years old.
+The information is pulled together from historical information and the stories told to me by my grandpa as a young child up until I was 19 years old when he passed away.
 More to come...